metacrypt-me/mcrypt/README.md

-# mcrypt
-MCRP - MetaCrypt Cardano Stake Pool
+This is the website for the MetaCrypt Cardano Stake Pool (ticker: MCRP)